Self-Care For Dummies, aka For The Old Me.

 And by golly, love yourself!
 Because you’re awesome when you let your light shine.

-What are your strategies for Self Care?
-Please let us know in the box below!
+What are your strategies for Self-Care?
+I wanna know in the box below!